ventr1c/Awesome-RL-based-Agentic-Search-Papers/README.md

 ## Method
 ### How RL is Used: Optimization Strategies
 The below table summarizes representative works with corresponding optimization strategies.
+Specifically, ORM and PRM denote the Outcome Reward Model and the Process Reward Model, respectively.
+“Rule-based” indicates that the reward function is entirely computed from predefined rules; otherwise, an LLM is involved as a reward judge.
 <details>
-<summary>📊 Click to expand long table (scrollable)</summary>
+<summary>📊 Click to expand long table (scrollable). </summary>

 <div style="overflow-x: auto; white-space: nowrap; font-size: 90%;">